shawnweisfeld/ChickTechATX2017MicroBit/index.md

 1. Activity: here students will make what they learned real with a step by step exercise
 1. Project: here students will put there learnings to the test with open ended project

-> NOTE: Subbing in links from teh CS lesson plan, will update with student ready version of tasks
+> NOTE: Subbing in links from the CS lesson plan, will update with student ready version of tasks

 ## Day 1